 Suzuki Violin Lessons

-We will be offering 28 individual lessons to Junior II and Middle School students with Mr. Thompson.
-Individual lessons are strongly recommended for all beginner students and will focus on the basic building blocks for guitar including proper playing technique, basic chord progressions, familiar beginner melodies and reading music.
-In addition to the individual lessons, students at the intermediate or advanced levels may also register for group guitar lessons with Mr. Mitnick (see description below).
-Group lessons will include all of the above but with more of an emphasis on playing as an ensemble focusing on listening, keeping a steady rhythm and learning how to make the guitar a practical instrument for everyday playing.
+Guitar lessons focus on the basic building blocks of guitar instruction including proper playing technique, basic chord progressions, familiar beginner melodies and reading music.
+As students begin to master the basics, there will be an increased emphasis on listening, keeping a steady rhythm, playing with others and learning how to make the guitar a practical instrument for everyday playing.

 Music Instructor Bios